-Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off the Surveyor will report this in the report and will not turn them on.
-None.
-Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Where seen the plumbing installation appeared to be of PVC or copper pipework.
-Sanitaryware to the bathroom comprises of bath, basin, WC and shower cubicle with electric shower unit fitted.
-Those to the en suite comprise WC, basin and shower cubicle with electric shower units fitted.
+Where seen the plumbing installation would appear to be of PVC or copper pipework.
+Sanitaryware to the shower room comprises wc, basin and shower cubicle with those to the bathroom comprising bath, basin and wc.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating to the property is by way of an oil fired boiler located within the utility room which supplies water filled radiators throughout.
-Hot water again we assume is by way of the boiler connected to a hot water storage cylinder located within a hallway cupboard.
-The boiler is supplied from a PVC oil storage tank located to the rear of the garage.
+Heating to the property is by way of electric storage and panel heaters with hot water by way of electric immersion heater connected to a hot water storage cylinder located within a rear bedroom cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected we understand to a private septic tank however this was not located and therefore not inspected.
+Connected to the mains drainage system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors installed.
+Smoke and heat detection installed.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.